 Virginia Summey, Ph.D.
 Student: "Redefining Activism: Judge Elreta Alexander Ralston and Civil Rights Advocacy in the New South," North Carolina Historical Review (July 2013), 90(3): 237-258.

-Jess Usher, Ph.D. student: "'The Golfers': African American Golfers of the North Carolina Piedmont and the Struggle for Access,"North Carolina Historical Review, April, 2010; book reviews published in the North Carolina Historical Review, January, 2011 and October 2011
+Jess Usher, Ph.D.
+2015: "'The Golfers': African American Golfers of the North Carolina Piedmont and the Struggle for Access,"North Carolina Historical Review, April, 2010; book reviews published in the North Carolina Historical Review, January, 2011 and October 2011

 Donna Patricia Ward, Ph.D. student: "City Profile: Detroit, MI 1896-1929," in Richardson Dilworth, ed.
 Cities in American Political History (CQ Press, 2011).